shendu-sw/statistical-loss/README.md

 # statistical-loss
 This repository is an extension of Caffe for the paper "Statistical Loss and Analysis for Deep Learning in Hyperspectral Image Classification" (TNNLS)

+# Citing this work
+If you find this work helpful for you, please consider citing: